jagdinsky/interpreter/README.md

 1) Program contains ASSIGN operator:
     > :=
 2) There are only two data types: integer variables (int32) and arrays of integer variables.
-    1. Variables are initialized by consecutives alphabetic letters and ASSIGN operator:
+    1. Variables are initialized with 0 by consecutives alphabetic letters and ASSIGN operator:
     > x := 3
-    2. Arrays are initialized by consecutives letters and rectangular brackets.
+    2. Arrays are initialized with all 0 by consecutives letters and rectangular brackets.
 Array "arr[n]" is initialized for (n + 1) element, you can change value of the last element while initializing.
 After this code "arrone" will contain {0, 0, 0} and "arrtwo" will contain {0, 0, 0, 0, 6}.

     > arrone[2]